|

 Sylvain Verstricht

 has an MA in Film Studies and works in contemporary dance.
-His fiction has appeared in Headlight Anthology, Cactus Heart, and Birkensnake.
+His creative writing has appeared in Headlight Anthology, Cactus Heart, Birkensnake, the mai/son Zine, and The Page.
 Archives

 Categories